A physics-based model of swarming jellyfish: Methods

 \subsubsection{Positional dynamics}

-We consider an overdamped positional dynamics of the form:
+We consider an over-damped positional dynamics of the form:

-The first two terms on the right hand side account for advection and active self-propelled motion, whereas the terms under the summation account for the attraction and repulsion interactions between the jellyfish agents within the swarms.
+The first two terms on the right hand side account for advection and active self-propelled motion, whereas the {summations account for the swarm-internal velocity component due to the attraction and repulsion between jellyfish agents}.
 The last term addresses external forcing mainly due to the effect of confinements or obstacles.

 We model the active velocity of a jellyfish by: